What are the main ideas in Eve’s story?

-The creation stories in Genesis 1-3 grew out of a society quite different to our own.
-There were two separate ways of life, co-existing with each other:
+The creation stories in Genesis 1-3 grew out of a society quite different to ours.
+There were two separate ways of life, existing side by side:

-nomadic life, where people traveled with their cattle, moving from pasture to pasture as the seasons changed and periods of drought and plenty occurred
+- nomadic life, where people travelled with their cattle, moving as the seasons changed

-settled agriculture – farms and crops provided a relatively stable existence, and villages and towns gradually appeared.
+- farming – crops provided a fairly stable existence, and villages and towns gradually appeared.

 Nomadic life was precarious but relatively free and easy.

-Agriculture was more secure but it meant back-breaking labor and problems such as individual land ownership, hygiene and sanitation, not to mention the stress of living with neighbors.
+Farming the land was more secure but it meant back-breaking labor and problems such as

 People chose the system that best suited the climate and fertility of their land, but agriculture gradually won out over nomadic life, because it was more secure and could support a larger population.

-The struggle between these two ways of life is mirrored in the stories of the Garden of Eden, in Eve’s choice of the apple, and particularly in the fight between Cain and Abel.
+Because the struggle between these two ways of life is mirrored in the stories of the Garden of Eden

-The following story is a re-working of the Genesis story – as it could have happened.
-The story picks up on the main themes in the story:
+The following story is a re-working of the Genesis story:

 This is the story of primal woman.
 Eve is Every woman, who initially lives in a hunter-gatherer society.